Best Price Promise

 Planning and booking

-1. How long does the train take from Heidelberg-Old Town to Karlsruhe Main Station?
+1. How long is the train ride from Heidelberg-Old Town to Karlsruhe Main Station?

-The average travel time from Heidelberg-Old Town to Karlsruhe Main Station on a train is 58m.
-For those seeking the quickest option, the fastest travel time is 46m.
-To get more detailed train information, precise timings, and schedules, explore TrainPal and plan your trip effectively.
+The average travel time from Heidelberg-Old Town to Karlsruhe Main Station by train is 1h 12m.
+For those in search of the fastest route, the quickest journey takes 54m.
+For detailed train information, accurate timings, and schedules, visit TrainPal and plan your trip smoothly.

 2. Are there direct trains from Heidelberg-Old Town to Karlsruhe Main Station?